konflux-ci/quality-dashboard/README.md

 The codecov connector will pull code coverage data from Codecov.

 ### Jira
 The Jira connector will pull data from Jira.
-We gather Jira issues that are impacting Appstudio (such as blockers, in progress, etc.) and present them in the dashboard for quick reference.
+We gather Jira issues that are impacting RHTAP (such as blockers, in progress, etc.) and present them in the dashboard for quick reference.